Redesigning Nowa, an anti-waste food app, with the goal of minimizing attrition, helping users save food automatically and consistently.

 Solution

-The redesign was built around a single reframe: scan-first, manual-last.
-Instead of asking users to maintain their pantry through input, the system does the logging for them at two points in the routine where the effort is already near zero.
-At the grocery store, a RFID-embedded tote bag scans barcodes as items are placed inside it, automatically populating the app's fridge and pantry sections before the user even gets home.
-The following day, opening the fridge triggers an AI vision scan that recognizes items and adjusts quantities — asking for user input only when something is genuinely ambiguous, like an open container with an unclear amount left.
-From there the app suggests recipes based on what's available, flags items approaching expiry, and offers ways to share surplus food with friends and family.
+At home, instead of having cameras in the fridge (which would impact costs just as greatly as the RFID tote), the user takes over that task but in a simpler and friction free.
+By allowing camera sharing and opening the scan section of the app framing the inside of the fridge (or freezer/pantry), AI scanning is triggered and starts to recognize items and adjustsing quantities (asking for user input only when something is genuinely ambiguous, like an open container with an unclear amount left).
+From there the app suggests recipes based on what's available, groups items for potential preparations, flags items approaching expiry.
 A grocery list section closes the loop, connecting what's running low to what needs to be bought.
 I rebuilt the full information architecture around this flow, then redesigned the UI from scratch, and took it to a hi-fi prototype.

 Information Architecture of the app